wolandark/wim/README.md

 </details>

 #### To Do
-- [x] Improve the rest of FloaTerm shortcuts that start with backslashes
+- [x] Improve the rest of FloaTerm shortcuts that start with backslashes (DONE)